giellalt/lang-rmf/rmf.md

 ## The long list

-To be added šhen basis is in place.
+To be added when basis is in place.

 * * *